• Skip to primary navigation

 • Greek yogurt – I personally like making this with vanilla flavored Greek yogurt, but coconut flavored is also yummy.
 Try looking for varieties of flavored Greek yogurt that are lower in added sugar.
 For example, Siggi’s is a favorite of mine if you’re looking for a standard sweetener, or Two Good is an excellent choice if you don’t mind stevia-sweetened.
 You could also swap this out with plain yogurt if you want to cut down on the sugar content.

 • Chia seeds – Cha-cha-cha-chia!
 You remember those commercials, right?
 These same types of seeds are now been manufactured specifically for food use – and for good reason!
 They’re packed with fiber and healthy fats.
-You can usually find them in the natural section of your grocery store, or occasionally in the baking section.
-You can also buy them online.
+You can usually find them in the natural section or baking section at the grocery store.

 Step by Step Instructions